Posts Tagged ‘redemption’

 by Jerry Waxler

 The memoir “Picking Cotton” begins with the home invasion and rape of Jennifer Thompson a college student in a small southern town.
 Society cried out for justice, and in response, Ronald Cotton was convicted to a life sentence.
 Eleven years later, he was fully exonerated, having been imprisoned for a crime he did not commit.
-This memoir tells both their stories, about their journey through that dark night, and the years that followed, explaining what went wrong, and how they picked up the pieces.
+This memoir tells the story of both victims, about their journey through that dark night, and the years that followed, explaining what went wrong, and how they picked up the pieces.

 When the search began for the monster who had assaulted Jennifer Thompson, Ronald Cotton seemed to fit the part.
 This young black man had already been in trouble with the law and he had been dating a white girl, two facts that attracted police.
 He told them there had been a mistake, because he was out with friends that night.
 Unfortunately, he realized too late that the outing had been on a different night.
 At the time of the rape, he was actually home asleep on the sofa, a fact sworn to by members of his family.
 The all-white jury weighed their testimony against Jennifer Thompson’s positive identification.
 “That’s him,” she said under oath, and so Cotton went to jail.